whilenot-dev/whilenot-dev.github.io/content/posts/cool-bugs-vs-shitty-bugs-part-1.md

 ### Video streaming via Motion JPEG

 Streaming MJPEG is rather simple, as I already showed in the playground script above.
 I could find that information spread out on multiple sources.
+(I think the following specs are interesting, but feel free to skim those if you're not into specs that much.)

 [Wikipedia](https://en.wikipedia.org/wiki/Motion_JPEG#Video_streaming) has a nice overview:

 > In response to a GET request for a MJPEG file or stream, the server streams the sequence of JPEG frames over HTTP.
 A special mime-type content type multipart/x-mixed-replace;boundary=\<boundary-name\> informs the client to expect several parts (frames) as an answer delimited by \<boundary-name\>.
 This boundary name is expressly disclosed within the MIME-type declaration itself.
 The TCP connection is not closed as long as the client wants to receive new frames and the server wants to provide new frames. [...]
->
-> Native web browser support includes: Safari, Google Chrome, Microsoft Edge[5] and Firefox.[6]

 The specific MIME type in the content type of the HTTP response (that enables the server to push a stream to the client) originates from [this post on Server Pushes](https://web.archive.org/web/19981203153836/http://fishcam.netscape.com/assist/net_sites/pushpull.html) from _Netscape_ back in the day: